 6. How can I claim a credit?

 Now is the time for you to claim any credits you earned last year.
-The credits can be claimed using a couple of different methods.
+Credits can be claimed using a couple of different methods.

-If you ended up driving your vehicle less than 5,00 miles (or 7,500 for agricultural vehicles) you can claim a credit.
-Or if your vehicle was stolen or destroyed last year, you can claim a credit.
-For more information, I would visit the IRS website for the full list of situations.
+If you ended up driving your vehicle less than 5,000 miles (or 7,500 for agricultural vehicles) you can claim a credit.
+Or if your vehicle was stolen or destroyed last year, you can also claim a credit.
+For more information, check out this page.

 7. Can I claim a refund on my IRS Form 2290?